-Båtsfjord Brygge is owned and operated by the couple Monica and Frode.
-We have an enthusiastic and talented staff who wants to make your stay or your food experience something unforgettable.
+Båtsfjord Brygge is owned and operated by the couple Monica and Frode since 2013.
+Here in the heart of Båtsfjord we have an enthusiastic and talented staff, who will make your stay and your dining experience something unforgettable.
 We can organize a wide range of services during your stay, which is often of great importance to our customers.

 Båtsfjord is the largest fishing village in Finnmark and has long been known as the place in Europe where you can get the best pictures of the beautiful eider species of steller’s eider and wild birds.
 For exceptional bird experiences, winter is the optimal time to visit.

 Båtsfjord is also exciting in spring, summer and autumn.
 We have a wonderful wild and magical nature, with mountains, fjords, salmon lakes and fine fishing waters just a little bike ride or drive away.

 Varanger can be found in the eastern part of Finnmark.
 Varanger is an area that includes Varanger Peninsula and the areas around Varangerfjorden.
 Varanger is bound by 7 municipalities, including Sør Varanger, Nesseby, Båtsfjord, Berlevåg, Tana, Vadsø and Vardø.

 Varanger is famous for its beautiful and distinctive nature with cliffs, expanses, marshes and birch forest in an Arctic climate.
 Varanger is about the landscape, the light and the history.
 You will not only find striking scenery here with both the lush landscape and the forest, but also a colorful culture.
 The light in Varanger is special, and the fauna and bird life is exceptional.